Samuel3Shin/Tiny-SSP-with-Open-RTB-spec/README.md

 The SSP server carries out the following functions:

 1. Receive ad call from a web browser
+2. If the ad call is in a cache, return the cached response.
-2. Send bid request to the DSP partners
+3. If the cache misses, send a bid request to the DSP partners
-3. Receive bid responses from DSP partners
+4. Receive bid responses from DSP partners
-4. Run an auction to determine the highest bid
+5. Run an auction to determine the highest bid
-5. Return the winning ad to the browser
+6. Return the winning ad to the browser
-6. Trigger an impression pixel upon ad display
+7. Trigger an impression pixel upon ad display
-7. Store the impression data in MongoDB via a log server
+8. Store the impression data in MongoDB via a log server

 ### DSP Servers
 Each DSP server carries out the following functions: